 Free Things to Do in Dublin – Exploring Ireland

-There are SO many things to do in Dublin!
+There are SO many things to do in Dublin, and a lot of them are totally free!

 I came to Ireland ready to fall in love, dreaming of my Celtic ancestors and determined to stuff myself full of potatoes.
 The emerald isle and its quirky, delicious capital did not disappoint.